Why This Course?

 This course gives a primer to the issue of deconstruction and how those dynamics affect the client, their family, and their process in therapy.
 It is meant to be a jumping-off point that provides introductory material on this topic but recommends additional resources for further study.
 The course includes:

-Tres Adames is a Board Certified Pastoral Counselor (BCPC#0791) with Arizona Christian Counseling, a pastoral counseling practice in Phoenix, Arizona.
-Tres holds a Master of Divinity (MDiv) from Wesley Biblical Seminary and Bachelor of Arts from Asbury University.
+Tres Adames is a Board Certified Pastoral Counselor with Prism Counseling & Coaching, a pastoral counseling practice in Phoenix, Arizona.
+Tres holds a Master of Divinity (MDiv) from Wesley Biblical Seminary and a Bachelor of Arts from Asbury University.
 Tres is an active member of ACPE (the Association for Clinical Pastoral Education) and previously served on the ACPE Psychotherapy Commission in 2020 and 2021.
 He has previously taught on the faculty of the College of Theology at Grand Canyon University.
-Tres hosts and produces a podcast called Ask a Christian Counselor and is also the host and producer of Spiritual Care Today, the official podcast of the Journal of Pastoral Care and Counseling.
+He is ordained as a Commissioned Minister through the Federation of Christian Ministries. |

 Learn how to help clients in faith transition professionally and ethically.